nnellans/bash-guide/README.md

 In your code, you must define your functions first before you can call them

-> [GSG](https://google.github.io/styleguide/shellguide.html): Put all functions at the top of the file, only preceeded by includes, set statements, and declaring constants.
+> [GSG](https://google.github.io/styleguide/shellguide.html): Put all functions at the top of the file, only preceeded by includes, set statements, & declaring constants

 Naming standards: same as Shell variables